Gift & Estate Planning

 Remembering ACCA in your will or estate planning is a meaningful way to leave a lasting legacy and help protect these fragile resources for future generations.

-Some supporters also choose to make gifts through retirement distributions or other planned giving options.
+Some supporters also choose to give through retirement distributions or other planned giving options.

 - Naming ACCA as a beneficiary in your will or trust